littleosbook/aenix/doc/book/file_systems.md

 # File systems

-We are not required to have file systems in our operating system, but it is quite convenient, and often plays a central part in many operations of several existing OS's, especially UNIX-like systems.
-Before we start the process of supporting multiple processes (:D) and system calls, we might want to consider implementing a simple file system.
+We are not required to have file systems in our operating system, but it is quite convenient, and it often plays a central part in many operations of several existing OS's, especially UNIX-like systems.
+Before we start the process of supporting multiple processes and system calls, we might want to consider implementing a simple file system.

 ## Why a file system?